govtmirror/cybergis-osm-extractions/README.md

 This repository contains scripts for running OpenStreetmap (OSM) extractions.

-See the guides in the cybergis-guides repo at [https://github.com/state-hiu/cybergis-guides/](https://github.com/state-hiu/cybergis-guides).
+Please see the OSM Extracts guides in the cybergis-guides repo at [https://github.com/state-hiu/cybergis-guides/blob/master/1.0/cybergis-guides-osmextracts-1.0.md](https://github.com/state-hiu/cybergis-guides/blob/master/1.0/cybergis-guides-osmextracts-1.0.md) for information on how to set up an OSM extracts server.

 ### CyberGIS
 The Humanitarian Information Unit has been developing a sophisticated geographic computing infrastructure referred to as the CyberGIS.
 The CyberGIS provides highly available, scalable, reliable, and timely geospatial services capable of supporting multiple concurrent projects.
 The CyberGIS relies on primarily open source projects, such as PostGIS, GeoServer, GDAL, GeoGit, OGR, and OpenLayers.
 The name CyberGIS is dervied from the term geospatial cyberinfrastructure.